inclyped-git/culinary-boardgame/README.md

 ## More information!!
 The 'BREAKDOWN' folder contains individual files that were compiled together to construct the final "culinary_boardgame.py" file.
 Some of the source code within the individual files will be misleading or uncompleted.
 Please check the final source code for the full program.

+The 'SAMPLEOUTPUTS' folder contains the expected outputs returned by the program with the given restricted inputs.
+Feel free to use these files to check if the outputs are similar/identical with the final source code.

+The 'ESSENTIALS' folder contain other essential files required to be in the same directory as the final source code in order to be fully functional.